 As with many editing techniques in Photoshop, practicing to get the look you want takes time.
 Experimentation with colors and transparency may seem confusing at first.
 But the more you create different styles and colors of gradients the better you’ll become.
 Soon you will visualize when a photo will benefit from having one or more gradients applied to it.

 Take your time.
-Choose a few images to work with that you think may gain a boost by adding a gradient to.
+Choose a few images to work with that you think may gain a boost by adding a gradient.
 Look for different photos that you can add a radial or diamond gradient to.
 It’s pretty easy to find ones that will benefit from a standard gradient.
-After all, this, in it’s simplest form, is much the same as using an old fashioned graduated filter or ND filter over your camera lens.
+After all, this, in its simplest form, is much the same as using an old fashioned graduated filter or ND filter over your camera lens.